 Although talc can contain asbestos—a cancer-causing substance—in its natural form, consumer products containing talc have been asbestos-free since the 1970s.
 But researchers have noted that even modern, asbestos-free products containing talc may increase the risk of ovarian cancer when used in the genital area.
 Talc doesn’t break down in the body and can travel through a woman’s vagina, uterus, and fallopian tubes into her ovaries, causing irritation and increasing the risk of ovarian cancer.

 In addition to baby powder, products used in the genital area that may contain talc include:

 Based on current research, the International Agency for Research on Cancer classifies the genital use of talc-based body powder as “possibly carcinogenic to humans.”

-This law firm is not associated with, sponsored by, or affiliated with the International Agency for Research on Cancer.
+This law firm is not associated with, sponsored by, or affiliated with the International Agency for Research on Cancer or Reuters.

 Cases may be referred to another attorney or law firm.